 Meconium is essentially a baby's first poop.
-It is a thick, dark-green, viscous fecal substance that babies excretes during the first few days after birth.
-Sometimes towards the end of a pregnancy the baby will excrete meconium inside the womb where it mixes with the amniotic fluid.
-MAS occurs when meconium is discharged inside the womb and the baby inhales it into their lungs prior to birth.
-MAS can cause serious health risks and complications for a baby and in some cases even death if not treated.What Causes MAS?
+It is a thick, dark-green, viscous fecal substance that babies excrete during the first few days after birth.
+Sometimes towards the end of a pregnancy, the baby will excrete meconium inside the womb where it mixes with the amniotic fluid.
+MAS occurs when meconium is discharged inside the womb.
+The baby inhales it into her lungs before birth.
+MAS can cause serious health risks and complications for a baby.
+If not properly treated, the child can suffer permanent injury or death.

-As explained above, MAS occurs when a baby discharges meconium inside the womb and then inhales it.
+MAS occurs when a baby discharges meconium inside the womb and then inhales it.
 Normally a baby does not discharge meconium until after they are born.
-The question of what causes MAS is really a question of what cause meconium discharge inside the womb.
+The question of what causes MAS is an issue of what cause meconium discharge inside the womb.
 Early discharge of meconium inside the womb is often triggered by fetal stress or abnormalities involving the placenta.
 Fetal distress in the later stages of pregnancy is almost always related to some type of oxygen deprivation or oxygen reduction to the fetus.
 Common causes of fetal distress and/or oxygen interruption leading to MAS include:

 - Post-term pregnancy (anything past 40 weeks)